Micro-level dynamics in hidden action situations with limited information: Results

 \subsubsection{Limited information and final performances}

 \paragraph{Performance measure} To analyze how well the incentive scheme effective by the end of the observation period performs, we report the mean normalized actions taken by the agent in the last period as a performance measure in Tab. \ref{tab:results-final} (together with the confidence intervals at the \(99\%\)-level).\footnote{The control of the agent's behavior is at the center of interest in hidden-action setups.
 The action is directly related to the outcome via the production function.
 Compared to the outcome, analyzing the action taken by the agent is free from any environmental impact.
-Therefore, basing the analysis on the actions taken by the agent appears appropriate \citep[see also][]{Leitner2020}.} For period \(t=20\), the mean normalized action taken by the agent is computed according to where \(a^{\ast}\) represents the optimal action derived from the hidden action model (for its computation, see \ref{app:a}), and \(a_{tr}\) stands for the action taken by the agent in period \(t\) and simulation round \(r\).
+Therefore, basing the analysis on the actions taken by the agent appears appropriate \citep[see also][]{Leitner2020}.} For period \(t=20\), the mean normalized action taken by the agent is computed according to where \(a^{\ast}\) represents the optimal action (see Eqs. \ref{eq:opta} to \ref{eq:opta:ICC}), and \(a_{tr}\) stands for the action taken by the agent in period \(t\) and simulation round \(r\).

 \paragraph{Results} The Sisyphus effect introduced in Sec. \ref{sec:macroscopic-effect} substantially shapes the results presented in Tab. \ref{tab:results-final}.
 We identify three main results.
 First, the optimal incentive scheme does \textit{not} emerge if access to information is limited.
 As discussed in Sec. \ref{sec:macroscopic-effect}, even if the principal can find a solution almost identical to the optimal one, the slightest fluctuation in the action space's predicted upper boundary leads to a reset of the hill-climbing procedure.
 Thus, it is rather unlikely that close-to-optimal solutions are perpetuated for a long time.